scottkleinman/lexos/doc_src/docs/tutorial/mallet_topic_models.md

 <a href="https://mimno.github.io/Mallet/" target="_blank">MALLET</a> is the most widely used topic modelling tool in the Digital Humanities, both because it is very performant and because its implementation of the Latent Dirichlet Allocation (LDA) algorithm tends to produce quality topics.
 MALLET is a command-line tool written in Java.
 It is independent of Lexos and must be installed separately.
 User-friendly instructions for installing and using MALLET can be found in the _Programming Historian_ tutorial [Getting Started with Topic Modeling and MALLET](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).

-One of the difficulties of using MALLET is that its output is relatively difficult to manipulate into data structures useful for visualisation.
-This tutorial is a proof of concept for how we might use Lexos to generate a MALLET topic model and then use the model to create a visualisation with Andrew Goldstone's <a href="http://agoldst.github.io/dfr-browser/" target="_blank">dfr-browser</a>.
+One of the difficulties of using MALLET is that its output is relatively difficult to manipulate into data structures useful for visualization.
+This tutorial is a proof of concept for how we might use Lexos to generate a MALLET topic model and then use the model to create a visualization with Andrew Goldstone's <a href="http://agoldst.github.io/dfr-browser/" target="_blank">dfr-browser</a>.

 !!! note
     Much of the legwork for this procedure was done for the <a href="https://we1s.ucsb.edu/" target="_blank">WhatEvery1Says Project</a>, which established the basic workflow.